aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/license-aspose-words-for-sharepoint/_index.md

 ﻿---
-title: License Aspose.Words for SharePoint
+title: License Aspose.Words for SharePoint - Aspose.Words for SharePoint
 articleTitle: License Aspose.Words for SharePoint
 linktitle: License Aspose.Words for SharePoint
 description: "This guide describes how to work with the Aspose.Words for SharePoint licences."